scottkellum/Seasons/readme.md

 ### Compass workflow

-* Install the seasons gem `sudo gem install seasons`
+* Install Compass, then install the seasons gem `sudo gem install seasons`
 * Sart a new project using the seasons framework. `compass create my_project -r seasons --using seasons`
 * Create layouts and the UI in the `resources.html` file.
 * Organize articles in the `toc.json` file.